kaineyb/deltae/README.md

 ```python
     deltae.delta_e_2000(Lab1, Lab2)
 ```
-##### Test a Rochester Pair - takes a rochester data set pair that you want to see the values off.
+##### Test a Rochester Pair - takes a rochester data set pair that you want to see the values of.
 ```python
     deltae.delta_e_2000_test_pair(33)
 ```